Page Content

 Selection criteria and process

 Application evaluation is a holistic process.
 All materials submitted with the application play a role in the selection process.
-As students come from very diverse backgrounds and have many different future interests, none of the application elements dominate in the selection process.
+As students come from various backgrounds and have many different future interests, none of the application elements dominate in the selection process.
 The Selection Committee looks for individuals who show the greatest promise of succeeding in disease-oriented basic and translational research careers.